Infineon/anycloud-ota/README.md

 - [MCUBoot](https://juullabs-oss.github.io/mcuboot/)
 - Programming Language: C

+## Supported Toolchains

+- GCC
+- IAR
+- ARM6

+## Supported OS

+- FreeRTOS

 ## Supported Kits

 - [PSoC 6 Wi-Fi BT Prototyping Kit](https://www.cypress.com/CY8CPROTO-062-4343W) (CY8CPROTO-062-4343W)
 - [PSoC 62S2 Wi-Fi BT Pioneer Kit](https://www.cypress.com/CY8CKIT-062S2-43012) (CY8CKIT-062S2-43012)

+Only kits with 2M of Internal FLASH are supported at this time.
+The kit-specific things that need to be changed:

+- FLASH locations and sizes for Bootloader, Primary Slot (slot 0) and Secondary Slot (slot 1).
+  - See further information in the Prepare MCUBoot section below.
+- Linker script for the new kit needs to be created.

 ## Hardware Setup